The Libertines: 'Likely Lads' on the Pyramid

 The Libertines took the mid-afternoon Pyramid Stage slot on Sunday, bringing a touch of home with them as they performed in front of a projection of the Albion Rooms, the band's hotel, studio, and bar in Margate.
 One of the best bands to emerge from the noughties, they're still riding high on the success of 2024's 'All Quiet on the Eastern Esplanade', drawing a sizable crowd to the stage.

-'Boys in the Band' slowed things down a little, before a relatively new one, 'Night of the Hunter' from the band's last album, one of four songs performed from this record, and a real late-career highlight from the band.
+The set featured the band playing 15 songs, spanning the band's career.
+Opening the show with the title track from their debut album, 'U' the Bracket,' he band wasted no time, quickly going into 'The Delaney' and 'What Became of the Likely Lads', 'Boys in the Band' allowed things to slow down a bit, followed by a relatively new track, 'Night of the Hunter' from the band's latest album, one of four songs performed from this record, and a real late-career highlight from the band.
 A dark and foreboding acoustic effort with musical nods to everyone from Blur to Tchaikovsky.
-Joined by a string quartent, it made the rendition of 'Night of the Hunter' and 'Merry Old England' extra poignant.
+Joined by a string quartet, it made the rendition of 'Night of the Hunter' and 'Merry Old England ' extra poignant.

-'Music When the Lights Go Out' provides the sing-along moment, of the afternoon with Doherty and Barat sharing vocal duties, like it's 2004 all over again.
-'Run Run Run' sits alongside the very best songs the bands have ever done and starts a four-song run that rivals any other act of the weekend.
+'Music When the Lights Go Out' provides the sing-along moment of the afternoon with Doherty and Barat sharing vocal duties, like itit's004 all over again.
+'Run Run Run' is alongside the very best songs the bands have ever done and starts a four-song run that rivals any other act of the weekend.

 After the set wrapped, the band hugged and bowed, before Powell held a Palestine flag in front of the cheering crowd.

-It's good to see The Libertines back performing, and on fine form again.
+It's great to see The Libertines back performing and in fine form again.